 Used to create the VO Frontend proxy if following the instructions above

-If using the scripts described above in this document.
+If using the Frontend configuration and scripts described above in this document.
 These paths are the ones specified in the configuration file.

 Remember also that when you change DN:

-- The VO Frontend certificate DN must be communicated to the GWMS Factory (see above)
+- The VO Frontend certificate DN must be communicated to the GlideinWMS Factory (see above)